 Graduate Program Overview

-MDP: The Master of Development Practice prepares students for careers in international development.
+The Master of Development Practice (MDP): For many countries around the world, wealth inequality and limited access to resources creates an unjust system of haves and have nots.
+The MDP degree program is an interdisciplinary program preparing students for careers in international development.
 The degree provides rigorous interdisciplinary training and equips students with the skills needed to address the problems of poverty and sustainable development in the developing world.

-MHR: In a world that needs visionaries, the Master of Human Rights (MHR) degree program prepares students to engage in global human rights challenges through research, policy analysis, and advocacy.
+Master of Human Rights (MHR): In a world that needs visionaries, the MHR degree program prepares students to engage in global human rights challenges through research, policy analysis, and advocacy.
 The MHR program is jointly supported by the Humphrey School of Public Affairs and the College of Liberal Arts, and brings together the highly regarded offerings of the graduate minor in human rights and faculty expertise in fields ranging from non-governmental organization (NGO) management to global public policy.

 December 15 for admission and consideration for University-wide Fellowships